YaAlB/AFM_Webapp/README.md

    Google App Engine will automatically build and deploy your React app.
 Once the deployment is complete, you'll receive the URL where your app is hosted.

 5. **Final Testing:**
    - Visit the URL provided by Google Cloud to ensure that your app is accessible and working as expected.
+And production website for the project is https://plasma-renderer-402405.ts.r.appspot.com/